Offset foundations: For when you're tight to the boundary

 It lays out quite clearly how foundations work where the load is applied centrally onto a minimum 150mm thick concrete strip foundation.

-A 600mm wide foundation gives a 150mm projection either side of the wall (equal to the depth of concrete) and this allows the load to be distributed at 45 degrees across the entire width of the foundation into the supporting strata below.
+A 600mm wide foundation gives a 150mm projection either side of a 300mm wide wall (equal to the depth of concrete) and this allows the load to be distributed at 45 degrees across the entire width of the foundation into the supporting strata below.

 But what can you do when you can't achieve the 600mm spread because you can't trespass across a boundary or if there is already another foundation next door?